 Advocacy for increased efficiency

-The Commission will also contribute to the EU framing a global agenda, and advocating for action against hunger and under-nutrition in collaboration with other international partners.
+The Commission will also contribute to the EU action in framing a global agenda, and in advocating for actions against hunger and under-nutrition in collaboration with other international partners.
 This includes advocating for the most efficient and effective use of resources, including the use of varied food assistance response options, according to the needs.

-Since tied food-aid is often deemed to compromise efficiency, appropriateness and effectiveness,61 this, in turn, implies advocacy to secure the complete untying of food aid, in line with the EU position within the Doha round of the World Trade Organisation (WTO) trade talks.
+Since tied food-aid is often deemed to compromise efficiency, appropriateness and effectiveness, advocacy to secure the complete untying of food aid, in line with the EU position within the Doha round of the World Trade Organisation (WTO) trade talks is needed.
 It also includes advocating for chronic needs in stable contexts to be met with predictable, multi-annual resources (and not, by implication, humanitarian resources) delivered preferably through national government-led social protection and safety net programmes, through expanded rural development and poverty reduction actions, or through other long-term actions aimed at reducing chronic malnutrition.